-AmeriCorps is an opportunity to give full time service to High Rocks or other community non-profits while receiving a monthly living stipend, health insurance, college loan deferral, and an education award to use for college tuition or student loans.
+AmeriCorps is an opportunity to give full time service to changing lives in our community while receiving a monthly living allowance, health insurance, college loan deferral, and an education award to use for college tuition or student loans.

 Have questions or ready to apply?
 Contact us at email@example.com, 304 653-4891, or High Rocks, 195 Thompson Rd., Hillsboro, WV 24946.